Reuben27/CS433-Computer-Networks/README.md

 ## Assignment 1

 Network Application using Socket Programming.
 The goal was to develop a simple remote file system service (RFS) and understand the principles of layered network architecture.
 Go to [Assignment 1 folder](https://github.com/Reuben27/CS433-Computer-Networks/tree/main/Assignment%201#cs433-computer-networks-assignment-1) and see the Readme for detailed docs.

+## Assignment 2

+Implementing a Mininet network.
+The goal was to implement a custom topology using Mininet APIs.
+Go to [Assignment 2 folder](https://github.com/Reuben27/CS433-Computer-Networks/tree/main/Assignment%201#cs433-computer-networks-assignment-2) for the code.